Table of Contents

 How Much Does The Average Pet Owner Spend Per Year?

-If you're still in the planning phase of adopting a pet, consider your financial capabilities.
+If you're still planning to adopt a pet, consider your financial capabilities.
 Owning a pet dog or cat will not be cheap.

 |Food & Treats||$200-$500||$200-$400|